ezylean/makina/README.md

 ## Why

-Writing frontend applications is a mess.
+Writing frontend applications is difficult.

 Makina may help you create an all-in-one backend for your frontend.